All Episodes

 Good grief.

-Two white guys, two white guys with a sign at a table.
+Two white guys, two white guys with a sign and a table.

-That's gonna instill fear throughout this campus full of black people.
+That's going to instill fear throughout this campus full of black people.

-Not just fear, but the end up the NAACP said that they recognize free speech as a constitutional right, but there is a clear and urgent distinction between constructive dialogue and rhetoric deliberately designed to provoke, demean, and endanger the psychological safety of students at HBCU's.
+just fear, but the NAACP said that they recognize free speech as a constitutional right, but there is a clear and urgent distinction between constructive dialogue and rhetoric deliberately designed to provoke, demean, and endanger the psychological safety of students at HBCUs.

 End quote.